Signed in as:

 Map: OS 300

-This is such a lovely historical walk that combines a visit to the deserted medieval village of Wharram Percy including St Martin's Church and fishpond, a stroll down an old railway track-bed once part of the Malton & Driffield Railway and a fabulous hike along Deep Dale.
+This is such a lovely historical walk that combines a visit to the deserted medieval village of Wharram Percy including St Martin's Church and fishpond, and a fabulous hike along Deep Dale to enjoy some wonderful views across to Burdale and beyond.
+This walk is rich in archa

 Start / End: Wharram